opendilab/DI-star/README.md

-**Note: GPU is neccessary for decent performance in realtime agent test, you can also use pytorch without cuda, but no performance guaranteed due to inference latency on cpu.**
+**Note: GPU is neccessary for decent performance in realtime agent test, you can also use pytorch without cuda, but no performance guaranteed due to inference latency on cpu.
+Make sure you set SC2 at lowest picture quality before testing.**

 ### Play